 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the node.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Node.exe is not essential for Windows and will often cause problems.
 Node.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Program Files\Common Files".

 The program is not visible.
 It is not a Windows core file.
 Node.exe is certified by a trustworthy company.
 The software uses ports to connect to or from a LAN or the Internet.
 Node.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.

 Recommended: Identify node.exe related errors

 Important: Some malware camouflages itself as node.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the node.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with node.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.